Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods

 \subsection{Bijection for 2D hesitating walks.}

 A (2-dimensional) \emph{hesitating} walk is a sequence of steps $s_1,\ldots,s_{2n}$ such that every step of odd index is either in $\{N,E\}$ (a \emph{positive} step) or is $\mathbf{0} =(0,0)$, every step of even index is either in $\{W,S\}$ (a \emph{negative step}) or is~$\mathbf{0}$, and for every $i\in\{1,\ldots,n\}$, $s_{2i-1}$ and $s_{2i}$ cannot both be zero.
-It is convenient to not represent the null step in the drawings, but rather to group the steps by pairs of the form $(s_{2i-1},s_{2i})$.
+It is convenient to not represent the null step in the drawings, but to group the steps by pairs of the form $(s_{2i-1},s_{2i})$ instead.
 In Section~\ref{sbs:mainHes} we show the analogous, although more difficult, result for hesitating walks, which answers a recent question of Burrill \emph{et al.}~\cite{BuCoFuMeMi15}:

 \begin{theorem} There exists an explicit bijection (preserving the length) between hesitating axis-walks in the first octant, and hesitating excursions in the first quadrant. \end{theorem} It is then easy to derive a bijection between Baxter permutations of size $n+1$ (known to be in bijection with hesitating excursions of half-length $n$ in the quadrant) and open matching-diagrams with $n$ points and no enhanced 3-nesting (known to be in bijection with hesitating axis-walks of half-length $n$ in the octant).
-This answers a conjecture given in~\cite{BuElMiYe15}.
+This answers a conjecture formulated by Burrill \emph{et al.}~\cite{BuElMiYe15}.

-In order to show Theorem~\ref{thm:MainBaxter}, again the first step is to use the strategy of Figure~\ref{fig:remOpArc} to turn the axis-walks into decorated hesitating excursions, where the decoration consists in marking some W-steps on the $x$-axis.
+In order to show Theorem~\ref{thm:MainBaxter}, again the first step is to use the strategterny of Figure~\ref{fig:remOpArc} to turn the axis-walks into decorated hesitating excursions, where the decoration consists in marking some W-steps on the $x$-axis.
 A further ingredient here is to turn the decoration into marked steps leaving the diagonal, after which the decorated excursions in the octant are known~\cite{BuCoFuMeMi15} to be equivalent to hesitating excursions in the quadrant.